Mount the should-width dip bars and straighten your arms so that your legs are suspended off the ground.

 Do not lock out your elbows at the top of the movement.

 Keep your body upright and elbows tucked in.
-If you lean forward and flare out your elbows, you will place more emphasis on your pectoralis major, and the exercise will become a chest dip instead of a triceps dip.
+If you lean forward and flare out your elbows, you will place more emphasis on your lower pectoralis major, and the exercise will become a chest dip instead of a triceps dip.

 Make it easier by using an assisted dip machine, or by bending your knees and getting someone to hold your legs.